|Gross laden weight of trailer of 2000 kg or less

 - Safety connection(s) shall be indelibly marked by the component manufacturer with their rating.
 The rating shall enable the minimum breaking load of the components to be identified.

 Trailparts™ breakaway kits ensure power is applied to the trailer brakes in the event of a tow vehicle separation.
 The breakaway battery uses a trailer mounted power source to operate.
-Although trailers fitted with a breakaway kits are not required to have a safety chain, it is Trailparts™ recommendation that one is still fitted.
+Although trailers fitted with a breakaway kits are not required to have a safety chain, it is Trailparts™ recommendation that chains are still fitted.